Try our new research platform with insights from 80,000+ expert users

 Mindshare comparison

-As of February 2026, in the Endpoint Protection Platform (EPP) category, the mindshare of Bitdefender Hypervisor Introspection is 0.5%, up from 0.1% compared to the previous year.
+As of March 2026, in the Endpoint Protection Platform (EPP) category, the mindshare of Cortex XDR by Palo Alto Networks is 3.5%, down from 4.0% compared to the previous year.
+The mindshare of Bitdefender Hypervisor Introspection is 0.5%, up from 0.1% compared to the previous year.
 The mindshare of Deep Instinct Prevention Platform is 0.9%, up from 0.7% compared to the previous year.
 It is calculated based on PeerSpot user engagement data.

 Deep Instinct Prevention Platform0.9%